A short history of the Malverns

 The building had been originally built for Dr James Wilson as a 'water cure' establishment in the 1840s.

-Following the death of the last Lord Beauchamp, land was sold by the Madresfield Estate for housing at Townsend Way and the Madford Retail Park in Roman Way.
-This popular out of town shopping centre includes branches of M&S, Halfords, Argos, Next, Matalan, Boots and Morrisons, lately joined by Caffe Nero and Carphone Warehouse, attracting shoppers from a wide area.
+Following the death of the 8th Earl Beauchamp, land was sold by the Madresfield Estate for housing at Townsend Way and the Madford Retail Park in Roman Way.
+This popular out of town shopping centre, on the northern edge of Malvern Link, was renamed the Malvern Shopping Park circa 2016 it includes branches of M&S, Halfords, Argos, Next, Matalan, Boots and Morrisons, joined by Caffe Nero, Carphone Warehouse, and more recently Mountain Warehouse, Specsavers and Costa Coffee, attracting shoppers from a wide area.

 As you enter the retail park turn right for the Morrisons supermarket and petrol.
 The car park is free but stay is now limited to shoppers at Morrisons for a maximum of three hours.
 Longer, there is the possibility of a fine, so we recommend you don't park at Morrisons if you are going into Worcester on the bus.

-There is a bus stop outside Morrisons; the frequent service 44 goes to either Worcester or Great Malvern via Malvern Link.
+There is a bus stop outside Morrisons; the frequent service 44 goes to either Worcester bus station or Great Malvern via Malvern Link; some services go on to County Hall and the Royal Worcestershire Hospital.

 Turn left for the string of shops on the east side of the retail park.
 At the north end is Caffe Nero which has an interesting mural; next door is Carphone Warehouse.

 Here you can buy a smart phone, such as the Apple Iphone, providing internet access and a Satnav capability in addition to phone calls.
 Nowadays it seems that little device in your pocket will tell you where you are and enable you to book a taxi.
-Potentially very helpful if you are in a strange city.
+Potentially very helpful if you are in a strange city, providing you keep it charged.

 In 2015 a new retail unit was built in the small car park at the side of Marks and Spencer which is now occupied by a Poundland store.